-Our cash equivalent and short-term investment portfolio as of March 1, 2019 consisted of asset-backed securities, corporate debt securities, foreign government securities, money market mutual funds, municipal securities, and time deposits.
+Our cash equivalent and short-term investment portfolio as of May 31, 2019 consisted of asset-backed securities, corporate debt securities, foreign government securities, money market mutual funds, municipal securities, time deposits and U.S. agency securities.
 We follow an established investment policy and set of guidelines to monitor and help mitigate our exposure to interest rate and credit risk.
 The policy sets forth credit quality standards and limits our exposure to any one issuer, as well as our maximum exposure to various asset classes.

 Should financial market conditions worsen in the future, investments in some financial instruments may pose risks arising from market liquidity and credit concerns.
 In addition, any deterioration of the capital markets could cause our other income and expense to vary from expectations.
-As of March 1, 2019, we had no material impairment charges associated with our short-term investment portfolio, and although we believe our current investment portfolio has little risk of material impairment, we cannot predict future market conditions, market liquidity or credit availability, and can provide no assurance that our investment portfolio will remain materially unimpaired.
+As of May 31, 2019, we had no material impairment charges associated with our short-term investment portfolio, and although we believe our current investment portfolio has little risk of material impairment, we cannot predict future market conditions, market liquidity or credit availability, and can provide no assurance that our investment portfolio will remain materially unimpaired.